Need help? You’re in the right place!

 • Personal Care items (hygiene items) distribution M and W 9:30-11:30 at our offices at 809 S. 4th

-• Food Pantry is located next door at Calvary Episcopal Church, 821 S. 4th Street, and is open M, T, Th 9:30-11:30
+• Food Pantry is located next door at Calvary Episcopal Church, 821 S. 4th Street, and is open M, T, Th 9:30-11:30.
+Open to all.

 • Clothes Closet is located next door at Calvary Episcopal Church, 821 S. 4th Street, and is open Wednesdays, 9:30-11:30